muggy8/stateless/api.md

 ScopeInstance.element(selector)
 ```

 The element function will return the HTML element that is associated with this instance of Scope.
-However you can use a selector to select an element that is a chiled of the scope element.
+However you can use a selector to select an element that is a child of the scope element.
 If you do, that element is returned instead.

 Example
 ```javaScript